top of page

 INDEX

 The project aims to develop a novel news-based Hong Kong Climate Policy Uncertainty (HKCPU) Index, designed to quantitatively gauge the evolution of domestic climate policy uncertainty over time.
+It provides a standardized tool for researchers, policymakers, and financial institutions to assess climate-related policy signals as captured in Hong Kong’s major media.

 This index can serve multiple stakeholders, facilitating empirical analyses, tracking climate transition risks, and enhancing the understanding of climate-related decision-making in Hong Kong.
 It can be used to proxy for the public's perception and exposure of climate policy-related risks.